tomitan100/org.openhab.binding.izoneac/README.md

 This binding is created for automation via SmartHome/openHAB in mind.
 Currently, activating Favourites or predefined Schedule are not supported.
 Please request if you would like either feature supported.

+Please note, this binding was created for iZone 310 and should be compatible with newer version of the controller.
+If there are issues please log a defect.